 His emphasis on fun and fellowship make rehearsals a joy – something to look forward to every week.

-Brian his wife, Jess, and baby daughter, Sadie, live on the west side of Chicago.
+Brian his wife, Jess, and baby daughter, Sadie, live in the suburbs of southwest Chicagoland.
 He reports that Sadie already has excellent lungs.